Skip to main content

 4. Serve the snack’s juice component at breakfast, lunch, or supper, and serve the corresponding meal’s fluid milk component as part of the snack.

-Sponsors must offer fluid milk or serve it at other meals according to regulations, since Jewish Dietary Laws allow other meat alternatives (e.g., fish, egg, beans and peas, nuts and seeds, and their butters) to be consumed with fluid milk at the same meal.
+Sponsors must offer fluid milk or serve it at other meals according to regulations, since Jewish Dietary Laws allow other meat alternatives (e.g., fish, egg, beans, peas, and lentils, nuts and seeds, and their butters) to be consumed with fluid milk at the same meal.

 Individual agencies have the discretion to select one of the above fluid milk options as an alternative to standard regulatory meal requirements.
 The agencies must notify the Nutrition Services Division (NSD) if they employ any of the alternative options for fluid milk.

-In addition, an agency that chooses to offer a fluid milk substitute to participants without medical or special dietary needs must meet the minimal nutrient standards of milk.
-The NSD requests School Food Authorities complete, sign, and mail the Notification of Decision to Offer Fluid Milk Substitutes form to the NSD address listed on the form.
-This form can be downloaded from the California Department of Education School Nutrition Programs Forms Web page at http://www.cde.ca.gov/ls/nu/sn/fm.asp.
-For non-School Food Authorities, the NSD requests that agencies submit a written request to their Program Specialist.
+In addition, a sponsor that chooses to offer a fluid milk substitute to participants without medical or special dietary needs must meet the minimal nutrient standards of milk.
+The NSD requires that school food authorities complete, sign, and submit the Notification of Decision to Offer Fluid Milk Substitutes (SNP 05) form to the NSD.
+This form can be downloaded from the Download Forms section of the Child Nutrition Information and Payment System (CNIPS).
+For non-school food authorities, the NSD requests that agencies submit a written request to their Program Specialist.

 The Jewish Dietary Law poses challenges to serving the dark green vegetable subgroup, as required in the NSLP.
 Jewish agencies facing this challenge may be exempt from the requirement to serve the dark green vegetable subgroups.
 They can make the following adjustments: